Providence to install 25 license plate cameras to fight crime in the city. Here’s what you need to know. - The Boston Globe

 Pare says that he has received fewer than 65 emails from residents expressing civil liberties and privacy concerns, and Elorza said the city’s and police department’s policies will make sure those concerns “never materialize.”
 He added that the cameras could also serve as a deterrent, as the chances of getting caught committing a crime “are going to go up significantly because of this technology.”

-The ACLU of Rhode Island issued a statement Wednesday following the mayor’s news conference, expressing its disappointment in the city moving ahead with the surveillance cameras despite not having any public hearings.
+The ACLU of Rhode Island issued a statement Wednesday expressing disappointment in the city for moving ahead with the surveillance cameras despite not having any public hearings.

 “As the manufacturers of this technology regularly tout more, and more expansive, ways of tracking people and their vehicles with this equipment, the dangers to fundamental privacy rights simply cannot be brushed away,” read the statement.
 “The way this technology is being deployed by Providence undercuts transparency and accountability.
 Such a grossly unregulated and deeply intrusive police surveillance system should be of concern to all who value privacy.”